djcooke/compendium/contributing.md

 <div class="surfacePane" markdown="1">

-If you have a GitHub account or want to make one, this is the best place to track any suggestions or requests.
+If you have a GitHub account or want to make one, this is the best place to track and discuss any suggestions or requests.

 [New Issue](https://github.com/djcooke/compendium/issues/new)